Wheat flour, otherwise known as regular flour or all-purpose flour, is a staple ingredient in dishes from all over the world.

 Chickpea flour works well in all sorts of dishes.
 It can be used as a thickening agent or coating for fried foods.
 Chickpea flour is one of the best gluten-free flours for baking because it binds easily once it is mixed with water and salt, unlike many other flours that are crumbly.
 However, be careful with ratios as you may need to use a slightly smaller amount, and be ready for an earthier taste than wheat flour.

 Almond flour is another staple of gluten-free baking, made out of ground-up blanched almonds.
-It is just as versatile as wheat flour and can be used in all kinds of baked goods.
+It is just as versatile as all-purpose flour and can be used in all kinds of baked goods.

 Almond flour is a great ingredient for savory and sweet baking because it binds with other ingredients very well.
 Many bakers like to use it for cakes and other desserts because of its light texture and slightly nutty flavor.
 Some people do not like using almond flour because of its comparatively higher fat content, but it contains healthy fats that are actually good for you.